skuep/AIOC/README.md

 It is important to notice, that the exact sample rate can not be achieved by the hardware, due to the 8 MHz crystal.
 The actual sample rate used is 22052 Hz (which represents around 90 ppm of error).
 From my testing this does not seem to be a problem for APRS at all.

-However, since APRSdroid does not have any PTT control, sending data is currently not possible using the AIOC.
+However, since APRSdroid does not have any PTT control, sending data is currently not possible using the AIOC except using the radio VOX function.
 See https://github.com/ge0rg/aprsdroid/issues/324.
 My previous experience is, that the Android kernel brings support for ttyACM devices (which is perfect for the AIOC) so implementing this feature for APRSdroid should theoretically be no problem.

 Ideas such as implementing a digital-modes-spefic VOX-emulation to workaround this problem and let the AIOC activate the PTT automatically are currently being considered.